minio/minio/docs/logging/README.md

 NOTE:
 - `timeToFirstByte` and `timeToResponse` will be expressed in Nanoseconds.
-- In the case of the erasure setup `tags.objectErasureMap` provides
+- Additionally in the case of the erasure coded setup `tags.objectErasureMap` provides per object details about
-   - Pool number
+   - Pool number the object operation was performed on.
-   - Set number
+   - Set number the object operation was performed on.
-   - The list of disks belonging to the set
+   - The list of disks participating in this operation belong to the set.

 ```json
 {